 The Annual Deductible is the amount of Eligible Expenses, or the Recognized Amount when applicable, you must pay each plan year for Covered Health Services before you are eligible to begin receiving Benefits.
 There are separate Network and non-Network Annual Deductibles for this Plan.
 The amounts you pay toward your Annual Deductible accumulate over the course of the plan year.
-The plan year runs from January 1 through December 31.

-Eligible Expenses charged by both Network and non-Network providers apply towards both the Network individual and family Deductibles or the non-Network individual and family Deductibles.
+Eligible Expenses charged by both Network and non-Network providers apply towards both the Network individual and family Deductibles and the non-Network individual and family Deductibles.